lookwhoistalkingpython/VoiceEditor/README.txt

 filter button the second time causes an exit from the function.

 The template button gives access to the library of templates defined in the %VOICEEDITORROOT%\templates directory.

-The templates\09_tb.template template file is earmarked for containing a particular test environments IntelliSense information.
-The templates\09_tb.template file that comes as part of this release is specific to the www.github.com/lookwhoistalkinguvm/symbol_gen_demo project.
-The contents of this file needs to be generated dynamically using a script for each specific project.
-Such a script is not part of the release.

 TIP